mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/update-user-service/index.md

 ---
+layout: layout.pug
-post_title: Updating a User-Created Service
+title: Updating a User-Created Service
-menu_order: 003.4
+menuWeight: 003.4
 ---

 You can easily view and update the configuration of a deployed app by using the `dcos marathon` command.